-As in the past, cheating will be SEVERELY dealt with, minimally costing the offender a grade of "zero" for the item that was submitted and this grade cannot be dropped.
-Additionally, the incident must be reported to the Department Chair and the Office of the Dean.
+Cheating will be SEVERELY dealt with, minimally costing the offender a grade of "zero" for the item that was submitted and this grade cannot be dropped.
+Additionally, the incident must be reported to the Department Chair and the Office of the Dean and a record of the incident must be included with any transcript request.
 Depending on the seriousness of the violation, additional sanctions may be imposed.
-Which has happened before.
+This has happened before.